 Circuit Construction First, relays must be configured to learn the existence of the circuit, which takes time and delays the opening of the connection.
 Indeed, opening circuits has a quadratic complexity in term of exchanged messages over Tor.
-It is due to its telescoping mechanism [58] 1 used to provide perfect forward secrecy.
-Since then optimizations of circuit constructions have been proposed: Certificateless Onion Routing [99], Pairing Based Onion Routing [100], Diffie-Hellman Optimizations [101, 102, 103].
+It is due to its telescoping mechanism [58]1 used to provide perfect forward secrecy.
+Since then optimizations of circuit constructions have been proposed: Certificateless Onion Routing [33], Pairing Based Onion Routing [118], Diffie-Hellman Optimizations [161, 78, 12].
 But in practice, to not penalize user experience, circuits are built in advance: the client daemon keeps a pool of already opened ready-to-use circuits.
-We conclude that there is no benefit from improving circuit opening performance to pursue our goal (low-latency high-throughput communication) as circuit opening is already invisible to users.
+We conclude that there is no benefit from improving circuit opening performances to pursue our goal (low-latency high-throughput communication) as circuit opening is already invisible to users.
 It also explains why Tor developers kept their telescoping mechanism.

-Path Selection From a circuit perspective, performance is impacted by two factors: queuing (inside the relay) and transmission delays (sending a packet on the "wire", between two Tor relays).
-By carefully selecting links, scholars were able to reduce transmission delays [104, 105, 106, 107].
-However, performance variations are also due to queuing delays [108].
-Path selection using relay performance history [109, 110, 111], global coordination [112], probing circuits on their creation [113, 107] all aim to reduce queuing delays.
+Path Selection From a circuit perspective, performances are impacted by two factors: queuing (inside the relay) and transmission delays (sending a packet on the "wire", between two Tor relays).
+By carefully selecting links, scholars were able to reduce transmission delays [31, 196, 3, 96].
+However, performance variations are also due to queuing delays [57].
+Path selection using relays performance history [199, 224, 15], global coordination [75], probing circuits on their creation [11, 96] all aim to reduce queuing delays.
 Such predictions have in common to base their choice on a static state in the (close) past.
 Due to the coarse-grained approach of this selection, it does not capture transient performance variations that drastically harm real-time applications.

 We have seen that circuit construction has no direct impact on the final circuit latency or throughput and can be safely kept as it stands.
-Path selection solutions aim to improve average performance but do not protect from transient performance deterioration.
+Path selection solutions aim to improve average performances but do not protect from transient performance deterioration.
+Next, we review how forwarding packets can improve performances, even for long-lasting connections.